CIA map of Syria from https://www.cia.gov/library/publications/the-world-factbook/geos/sy.html

 Getting In — Getting a Visa

 The details of getting a Syrian visa change, possibly with the whims of the local consul.
 Depending on which country you're from, and where you're trying to get the Syrian visa, and possibly the mood of the consul, you may need a letter of recommendation from your consulate.
-And if you're from the U.S., and your country's consulate is a heavily fortified compound that really doesn't want to deal with anyone, let alone nutty Americans that want to visit a country where cruise ships don't dock, you might be out of luck.
+And if you're from the U.S., and your country's consulate is a heavily fortified compound that really doesn't want to deal with anyone, let alone nutty Americans who want to visit a country where cruise ships don't dock, you might be out of luck.

 I was fortunate — at least when I first went to Syria, Americans trying to get a visa from the Syrian consulate in İstanbul only had to fill out a form, pay about US$ 30, leave your passport, and return in a couple of days.